-New coronavirus variant detected in King County on Friday
+New coronavirus variant detected in King County

 Dr. Umair Shah, state health secretary, has said it’s unclear how many cases the new strain is adding to the overall coronavirus infection rates in the U.S., and researchers will review that closely.
 Nationally, 417,394 people have died, and 24.9 million have been infected by the virus, according to the Johns Hopkins University tracker.

-The variant from the U.K. is about twice as transmissible as the version first identified in China, but isn’t any more lethal, Dr. Anthony Fauci, the U.S. government’s top infectious disease expert, told a national news conference last week.
+The variant discovered in the U.K. is about twice as transmissible as the coronavirus first identified in China, but isn’t any more lethal, Dr. Anthony Fauci, the U.S. government’s top infectious disease expert, told a national news conference last week.
 However, if it creates more cases, there would be more hospitalizations and deaths, he said.

-“The appearance of the B117 variant in Washington is a wakeup call,” the Friday post said.
-“It’s more important than ever to do all we can to stop the spread of COVID-19 … and to push cases down as low as possible BEFORE the B117 strain can spread widely and gain an advantage.
+“The appearance of the B.1.1.7 variant in Washington is a wakeup call,” the Friday post said.
+“It’s more important than ever to do all we can to stop the spread of COVID-19 … and to push cases down as low as possible BEFORE the B.1.1.7 strain can spread widely and gain an advantage.
 This means we need to meet this new challenge by going all in on the steps that we know work, starting now.”

 Click here for more information about the new variant.

-Information from the Seattle Times archive was included in this report.
+Information from the Seattle Times archive is included in this report.